 SEWA: Automatic Sentiment Estimation in the Wild (#645094)

-EU Horizon 2020 Innovation Action (IA) – 9.3% acceptance rate in the call Runtime: 01.02.2015 – 31.07.2018 Role: Principal Investigator, Coauthor Proposal, Project Steering Board Member, Workpackage Leader Partners: Imperial College London, University of Passau, PlayGen Ltd, RealEyes
+EU Horizon 2020 Innovation Action (IA) – 9.3% acceptance rate in the call Runtime: 01.02.2015 – 31.07.2018 Role: Principal Investigator, Coauthor Proposal, Project Steering Board Member, Workpackage Leader Partners: Imperial College London, Augsburg University, University of Passau, PlayGen Ltd, RealEyes

 The main aim of SEWA is to deploy and capitalise on existing state-of-the-art methodologies, models and algorithms for machine analysis of facial, vocal and verbal behaviour, and then adjust and combine them to realise naturalistic human-centric human-computer interaction (HCI) and computer-mediated face-to-face interaction (FF-HCI).
 This will involve development of computer vision, speech processing and machine learning tools for automated understanding of human interactive behaviour in naturalistic contexts.
 The envisioned technology will be based on findings in cognitive sciences and it will represent a set of audio and visual spatiotemporal methods for automatic analysis of human spontaneous (as opposed to posed and exaggerated) patterns of behavioural cues including continuous and discrete analysis of sentiment, liking and empathy.